orangehill/iseed/README.md

 	}

 Alternatively you can run Iseed from the command line using Artisan, e.g. `php artisan iseed users`.
+For generation of multiple seed files comma separated list of table names should be send as an argument for command, e.g. `php artisan iseed users,posts,groups`.

+In case you try to generate seed file that already exists command will ask you a question whether you want to overwrite it or not.
+If you wish to overwrite it by default use `--force` Command Option, e.g. `php artisan iseed users --force`.

 If you wish to clear iSeed template you can use Artisan Command Option `--clean`, e.g. `php artisan iseed users --clean`.
 This will clean template from `app/database/seeds/DatabaseSeeder.php` before creating new seed class.